picheljitsu/HashHound/README.md

 # HashHound
 Python Module for automating White-Listing and (soon-to-be) Black-Listing

-The idea for this tool is that users can:
+The idea and/or intent of this tool is that users can:

 1) Use tools like Kansa or any other tool that generates hashes to either validate those hashes (md5/sha1) in their environment based of off a whitelist source such as the NSRL's RDS  Hashsets.